Health & Safety

 - If you start experiencing symptoms or believe you’ve come in contact with a potential carrier, isolate yourself and seek medical care (your program can assist with this).

 Education Abroad (EA) is closely monitoring the war in Ukraine.
 EA is working with our partners to assess how this developing situation may impact students abroad.
 CU Boulder is not currently running any programs in Ukraine, Russia, Belarus, or any countries adjacent to Ukraine and Belarus.

 EA utilizes a wide range of resources to monitor and assess the security situation everywhere that we operate programs.
 For more information on our decision-making processes, please see our Health & Safety FAQs below and our Program Cancellation Policy.

 At this time, all programs continue to run as planned.

 Per CU Boulder policy, students are prohibited from traveling independently to any country or region that is rated a Level 3 or 4 for reasons beyond COVID by the U.S. State Department.
-This currently includes Ukraine, Russia, Belarus, and the Transnistria region of Moldova.
+This currently includes Ukraine, Russia, Belarus, and Moldova.
 We also strongly recommend against travel to the Polish border with Ukraine.
 Students should exercise a high degree of caution when traveling to any countries bordering Ukraine and Belarus and should avoid participating in any protests during their program.
 We will update this page as the situation evolves and will communicate directly with students if we foresee any programming impacts.